p0t4t0sandwich/ampapi-java/README.md

 - Created new types `RemoteTargetInfo` and `RunningTask`
 - Turned `GetStatusResult` into `Status` for re-usability in `API.Core.GetUpdates`
 - Created new type `Message` for `API.Core.GetUpdates`
+- Added an enum for `Status#State`, which translates the integer to the enum string